-On 28 January 1945 we were forcemarched out of Sagan, ahead of the advancing Russian army, in deep snow.
-It was a tough march for we covered 60 miles in three days, and were then packed in cattle trucks for two days and nights across Germany to a camp near Bremen.
-120 miles in three weeks, sleeping out in fields.
+On 10 April, we were again marched out back eastwards nearly to Lübeck, ahead of the advancing British Army.
+We covered 120 miles in three weeks, sleeping out in fields.
 It was fun, in good weather, with frequent rest days.
 My march was transformed on the fourth day out when I bought an old black pram from a German woman for a tin of Nescafé and two knobs of chocolate; she was delighted and so was I!
 Thereafter my friend, John Dudley, and I took turns in pushing and trading with the friendly country people.
 They were pleased to have some of our Red Cross food, soap and cigarettes, and we needed their bread, potatoes and eggs.
 We fed well, cooking

 Top: On the march, 23 April; my pram is on the left.
 Middle: Sign for the British Army outside Trenthorst, 1 May.
-Bottom Ready to leave Trenthorst in British Army trucks, 4 May.
+Bottom Ready to leave Trenthorst in British Army tracks, 4 May.

-Photographs taken by S/Ldr John Mahoney, RCAF, with a Zeiss camera he bought on the march for 1lb butter, a can of meat. a can of fish, a can of jam, a carton of raisins and 300 cigarettes! attack from our own aircraft.
+Photographs taken by S/Ldr John Mahoney, RCAF, with a Zeiss camera he bought on the march for 1lb butter, a can of meat. a can of fish, a can of jam, a carton of raisins and 300 cigarettes! over camp-fires at the end of the day, while being careful to burn them out before dark because of the danger of attack from our own aircraft.

 Wednesday 2 May was our liberation day, when the British Army finally caught up with us in the village of Trenthorst not far from Lübeck.
 It was a bright sunny day and John Dudley and I had just finished lunch at our camp-fire by the lake in the village.
 We were having our coffee when we heard shouting and joined a crowd of Kriegies around a small armoured car with its driver and a young 1st lieutenant.
 He called for quiet while he called his base on R/T to report that we were '...1,540 officers, 190 other ranks; they have rations for about 7 days; they seem to be quite comfortable here'.
 The German commanding officer lined up his men and handed over formally to our senior British officer who was now in charge of the village and its inhabitants.
 We were told we could each write one letter home, on a single sheet of paper, to be collected by 1715 hours.
-Ruth received this in Edinburgh a few days before I returned: it was her first news from me since a letter I had written on 20 December 1944, before we started our travels.
+Ruth received this in Edinburgh a few days before I returned; it was her first news from me since a letter I had written on 20 December 1944, before we started our travels.